George H. Heilmeier Faculty Awardslideshow_photos/heilmeier.jpg

 Molecular dynamics simulations of a polymer melt surrounding an isolated carbon nanotube show local perturbations although the radius of gyration is unchanged.
 Karatrantos, et al. Macromolecules 2011.

-Karen I. Winey is Professor of Materials Science and Engineering at the University of Pennsylvania with a secondary appointment in Chemical and Biomolecular Engineering.
+Karen I. Winey is Professor and TowerBrook Foundation Faculty Fellow of Materials Science and Engineering at the University of Pennsylvania with a secondary appointment in Chemical and Biomolecular Engineering.
 She is also Penn’s Director for the Nanotechnology Institute and the Energy Commercialization Institute, which are funded through the Ben Franklin Technology Partnership to promote advanced technologies in the region.
 Beyond Penn, she serves as an Associate Editor for Macromolecules, the premier journal for polymer science.